Speak Out Council

 Join a virtual drop in - or contact us anytime

-Due to the current coronavirus situation, we will not be holding face to face drop ins, but you can still Speak Out.
+Due to the current coronavirus situation, we are not holding many face to face drop ins, but you can still Speak Out.

 But if you can’t make one of our dates, we are all still working for you, so just get in touch any time if you’d like us to help raise any issues you are experiencing in your life at the moment.
 By talking to professionals and organisations we can help make a difference.